StephanGocht/VeriPB/README.rst

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.3548581.svg
    :target: https://doi.org/10.5281/zenodo.3548581

-VeriPB is a tool for verifying refutations (proofs of unsatisfiability) and more (such as verifying that a valid solution is found) in python and c++.
-A description of the proof file format can be found below.
+VeriPB is a tool for verifying refutations (proofs of unsatisfiability) and more (such as verifying that a valid solution is found) written in python and c++.
+A quick overview of the proof file format can be found below.

 Currently its focus is on linear pseudo-Boolean proofs utilizing cutting planes reasoning.
 VeriPB has already been used for various